Godinhoweverson/PP1_Eniac_First_Computer/README.md

-- Thi section provide information about the specific goal the eniac was designed, The section includes image and a button that access to about page on the website.</p>
+-  This section below provide information about the specific goal the eniac was designed, includes an image and a button "READ MORE" that interact with ABOUT PAGE on the website.

 <img src="documentation/images/third-section.jpg" alt="Third-section">